IbrahimNabid/UpwardReady/README.md

 ## Usage

 You can use the website as a visitor or as a contributor.
 As a visitor, you can browse the different sections of the website and access the resources and motivation provided.
-As a contributor, you can suggest new resources, quotes, or stories to be added to the website by contacting the website owner.
+As a contributor, you can suggest new resources, or ideas to be added to the website by contacting the website owner.

-## License

-The website is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-You can use, modify, and distribute it for any purpose, as long as you make your source code available under the same license and give credit to the original author.
-You can find a copy of the license in the LICENSE file of this repository.

 ## Acknowledgements